 My mind became a battleground with it.

-As days went by and I saw her posts on her journey with Macro Counting, I wanted to make a change.
-I knew any day I could go back to binging and gaining weight.
+As days went by and I saw her posts on her journey with macro counting, I wanted to make a change.
+I knew any day I could go back to bingeing and gaining weight.
 I knew if I turned back I would be long gone.